madeleineforbes/gwenbell.com/content.md

 Stream
 ======

++ **17 Apr** Today may or may not also include an interview.
+But it for sure includes site updates, client work and sunshine.

 + **16 Apr** Discovered a new Japanese ramen ya, followed by work, followed by a conversation about SHA with M. This day could only get better with yoga.
 And that's next.

 + **16 Apr** [Shit](http://blog.linode.com/2013/04/16/security-incident-update/).